testcontainers/workshop-go/step-4-dev-mode-with-testcontainers.md

 {"message":"redis: invalid URL scheme: "}
 ```

 Now it seems the application is able to connect to the database, but not to Redis.
-Let's fix it, but first stop the application with <kbd>Ctrl</kbd>+<kbd>C</kbd>, so the application and the dependencies are terminated by the signals we added in the `init` function of the `internal/app/dev_dependencies.go` file.
+Let's fix it, but first stop the application with <kbd>Ctrl</kbd>+<kbd>C</kbd>, so the application and the dependencies are terminated.

 Let's add Redis as a dependency in development mode.